Mid leveltech

 Q5

-Tell me about a time when you discovered a critical security vulnerability in production.
-Walk me through the situation, what you did to contain it, and what the outcome was.
+Tell me about a time when you discovered a security breach or vulnerability that had significant business impact.
+What was the situation, what steps did you take to contain it, and what was the outcome?

 Q6

-Describe a situation where you had to explain a complex security risk to non-technical stakeholders or management.
-How did you approach the conversation, and what was the result?
+Describe a situation where you had to explain a complex security concept or recommendation to a non-technical stakeholder or executive.
+How did you approach it, and what was the result?

 Q7